Macroeconomic Terms and Variables

 The description and forecasting of macroeconomics require statistics on macroeconomic variables.
 The most prominent of these variables is the GDP, inflation, interest rates, and unemployment, but there are many others.
 The Gross Domestic Product (GDP) is the total value of all goods and services produced in one year within the country.
 GDP also measures total income, since the payments for the total production must go to someone, usually to the producers of those goods and services.
 For 2015, the GDP for the United States was slightly more than $18 trillion.

 Because the measure of GDP depends on payment for the product or service, only those products and services are measured.
 Activities where legal payments were not made were not reported, so they are not part of the GDP.
 This includes the domestic services by a stay-at-home spouse and illegal activities by criminals.
 It also does not include labor paid for under the table.

 In major economies, most of these unreported items are only a small fraction of the total GDP, but in many poor countries, unreported payments can constitute a major share of the economy.

-Another key macroeconomic variable related to GDP is a GDP per capita, which is the amount of GDP per person, found by dividing total GDP by the number of people in the country.
+Another key macroeconomic variable related to GDP is GDP per capita, which is the amount of GDP per person, found by dividing total GDP by the number of people in the country.
 This provides a rough estimation of the average income per person, which is useful for comparing living standards.
 The average global GDP per capita is slightly more than $10,000.
 In 2015, the GDP per capita ranges from a low of $277.10 USD for Burundi to more than 99,717.70 USD for Luxembourg.
 The world averages about $10,000 USD.
 The GDP per capita for the United States was $56,115.70.

 Employment and unemployment rates are also significant macroeconomic variables, especially since they can have a major impact on political elections.
-Unemployment rises when businesses reduce their production, usually when the economy entered a recession.
+Unemployment rises when businesses reduce their production, usually when the economy enters a recession.
 The unemployment rate falls when the economy is growing.
 If the economy grows too fast, shortages may increase, leading to higher prices.